bigeyedata/design-system-coding-challenge/README.md

 ## Your task

 Your task is to create a small design system of components, with the end goal of building this form.
-All of the visual assets you need are in the [Figma Mocks](https://www.figma.com/file/2Ixi9XrJetSepHpqibhwOv/%5BInterview%5D-onsite-FE-design-system-eng?node-id=113%3A458)
+All of the visual assets you need are in the Figma Mocks.

 Specifically, you should create basic design system pieces for the following: